Art (ART)

 Prerequisites: ART 225 and Sophomore or above status

-Intermediate-level graphic design work focusing on web design utilizing concept, information organization, and design principles with an introduction to Dreamweaver and Flash software.
+Intermediate-level graphic design work focusing on various digital media with introductions to digital imagery, web design, animation, or video utilizing concept, storytelling, information organization, and design principles.

 Prerequisites: Sophomore or above status